Bimix vs. Trimix: How They Work to Treat Erectile Dysfunction

 How often can you use Bimix compared to Trimix?

-Trimix and Bimix should never be used more than once in a 24-hour period, more than two days in a row, or more than two to three times a week.
+Trimix and Bimix should never be used more than once in 24 hours, more than two days in a row, or more than two to three times a week.
 Using Trimix or Bimix with oral ED medications increases the risk of adverse effects, such as priapism.
-Advise your healthcare provider if you have taken any oral ED medications in the week prior to the intended use of Trimix or Bimix.
+Advise your healthcare provider if you have taken any oral ED medications in the week before you intend to use Trimix or Bimix.

 Who should not take Bimix or Trimix?